oakes/java-assignments/prework.md

 ### Java

 Java will be the main language we work with during the class.
 Being such a popular language, there are a lot of tutorials online, though many of them are varying degrees of crap.
-One that I've found fairly good is [Learn Java Online](http://www.learnjavaonline.org/).
-Please work through all the pages listed under "Learn the Basics".
+One that I've found fairly good is [KTByte Interactive Textbook in Java](https://www.ktbyte.com/java-tutorial/book).
+Please work through parts one and two.

 ### Clojure